peercoin/rfcs/text/0024-pow-spacing-augmentation/0024-pow-spacing-augmentation.md

 At the same time, we do not want to affect the rewards and behaviors of the PoS mechanism, so we will not couple any portion of the PoW algorithm to awareness of PoS blocks, aside from the safe hallmarking of time as in rfc0020.
 Rather, we will use the passage of time as our sole feedback control and we will identify an appropriate dilation of the difficulty adjustment interval to accentuate difficulty spikes on tightly packed PoW blocks.

+More generally, rfc0020 causes the difficulty adjustment to function in a hypersensory state, where it has information from PoW and PoS blocks while only performing the exponential difficulty adjustment on PoW blocks.
+In addition to reducing strings of PoW blocks, we will simply tune the mechanism tighter by reducing the averaging window for all PoW blocks.
+We use PoS/PoW block ratio of 6 as a guideline for quantitative assessment.

 ## Detailed design

 The current algorithm for modifying the proof of work difficulty is given in pow.cpp as follows: